Status: Abundant regular spring and fall migrant statewide. Common regular breeder statewide. Common but erratic regular winter visitor statewide.

 Fledglings: 12 May-15 Aug

-Fall: Robins form flocks as early as Jul after breeding; one such flock of 87 was in southeast Cuming Co 15 Jul 2005, 68 were at a Cass Co golf course 27 Jul 2017, and 56 were at Victoria Springs SRA, Custer Co 19 Jul 2003; 701 were at a roost in Lancaster Co 17 Aug 2003.
+Fall: Robins form flocks as early as Jul after breeding; one such flock of 87 was in southeast Cuming Co 15 Jul 2005, 185 were in Madison Co 25 Jul 2020, 68 were at a Cass Co golf course 27 Jul 2017, and 56 were at Victoria Springs SRA, Custer Co 19 Jul 2003; 701 were at a roost in Lancaster Co 17 Aug 2003.
 Many flocks linger into winter, gradually departing as the supply of fruits is depleted.
 More than half of fall departure dates examined by Johnsgard (1980) fell in the period Oct 20-Dec 14; huge flocks occur during this period (see High Counts).

 - High counts: 150,000 in Knox Co 20 Oct 2010, 7000 at Merritt Reservoir, Cherry Co 30 Nov 2002, 2500 at Cunningham Lake, Douglas Co 22 Oct 2019, “thousands” at each of three locations in Lincoln Co 31 Oct-10 Nov 2004, “thousands” at Fontenelle Forest, Sarpy Co 6 Oct 1999, “thousands” at Gavin’s Point Dam, Cedar Co 24 Nov 2003, and “thousands for days” near Walton, Lancaster Co through 11 Oct 2005.